LGUG2Z/komorebi/README.md

-identify-border-overflow      Identify an application that has overflowing borders focus-follows-mouse           Enable or disable focus follows mouse for the operating system toggle-focus-follows-mouse    Toggle focus follows mouse for the operating system ahk-library                   Generate a library of AutoHotKey helper functions help                          Print this message or the help of the given subcommand(s)
+identify-border-overflow      Identify an application that has overflowing borders focus-follows-mouse           Enable or disable focus follows mouse for the operating system toggle-focus-follows-mouse    Toggle focus follows mouse for the operating system mouse-follows-focus           Enable or disable mouse follows focus on all workspaces toggle-mouse-follows-focus    Toggle mouse follows focus on all workspaces ahk-library                   Generate a library of AutoHotKey helper functions help                          Print this message or the help of the given subcommand(s)
 ```